 Project Proponents shall submit any proposed project-specific methodology deviation to ACR for review and approval.
 Deviations apply for that specific project but are not published as modifications to the methodology.
 Project Proponents must provide evidence that the proposed deviation, such as a substitute calculation method for missing data, is conservative (i.e., likely to underestimate net GHG reductions or removal enhancements).

-Project Proponents shall request a project-specific deviation by using the Methodology Deviation template available at www.americancarbonregistry.org.
+Project Proponents shall request a project-specific deviation by using the Methodology Deviation template18.

 6.E PROJECT MONITORING REPORTS